appwrite/appwrite/docs/references/storage/list-files.md

 Get a list of all the user files.
 You can use the query params to filter your results.
-On admin mode, this endpoint will return a list of all of the project's files.
-[Learn more about different API modes](/docs/admin).
+If accessed using a server SDK or an API key with the relevant scopes, this endpoint will return a list of all of the project's files regardless of the file-level permissions that have been set in the bucket.